Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2-Game_Theory-slides.md

 <li class="fragment"><strong>Nuclear Arms Race:</strong> <a href="https://www.history.com/topics/cold-war/arms-race">NATO and Russia</a> prefer no arms race to an arms race.
 Yet, having some arms is preferable to having no arms, irrespective of whether the other one is armed.</li>
 <li class="fragment"><strong>OPEC:</strong> <a href="https://www.opec.org/opec_web/en/">Limiting oil supply</a> is in the best interest of all.
 However, given the high price that thus results, everyone has an incentive to increase individual oil supply to maximize profits.</li>
 </ul>

+Notes:

+OPEC: Organization of the Petroleum Exporting Countries.
+It is something like a cartel that agree on limiting the global oil production and keep the oil price artificially high.

+OPEC and Cartels generally seems to overcome the Prisoners' Dilemma...
+More on that later.

 ---